 However, when you’re abroad, everything changes, and you can only count on your travel medical insurance coverage.
 Travel medical insurance companies offer a variety of plans.
 The information below will help you to choose the right plan for you and your family.
 They include:

 - Emergency Medical Plan: It may include physician services, ambulance transportation, hospitalization, prescription drugs, and more.

-- COVID-19 Pandemic Travel: Available to Canadians traveling abroad, provides emergency medical insurance for COVID-19 complications, e.t.c
+- COVID-19 Pandemic Travel: Available to Canadians travelling abroad, provides emergency medical insurance for COVID-19 complications, e.t.c

-- All-inclusive Plan: Includes emergency Medical coverage, trip Cancellation & Interruption coverage, baggage loss/damage/delays, flight, and travel accident, e.t.c
+- All-inclusive Plan: Includes emergency Medical coverage, trip cancellation and interruption coverage, baggage loss/damage/delays, flight and travel accidents, e.t.c

 - Trip Cancellation and Interruption Plan: Covers up to the purchased amount, e.t.c